nes-open-db/nes-open-db/README.md

 ## How to use data provided by NES Open DB

+If you just want to download some ROMs for your own emulator, go head!
+Grab what you want and start playing :)

+However, if you are planning to redistribute the ROMs or metadata in this database, please these things into account:

 *Always* respect the license given along with the data.
 For example:

 * Make sure you attribute the work correctly.
 Provide information on the author and better yet, link to the author's website.